Language Inclusion for Boundedly-Ambiguous Vector Addition Systems is Decidable: Preliminaries

 A VASS is \emph{deterministic} if for each configuration $c$ reachable from the initial configuration $c_I$ and for each letter $a \in \Sigma$ there is at most one configuration $c'$ such that $c \trans{a} c'$.
 A VASS is \emph{$k$-ambiguous} for $k \in \N$ if for each word $w \in \Sigma^*$ there are at most $k$ accepting runs over $w$.
 If a VASS is $1$-ambiguous we also call it \emph{unambiguous}.

-Note that, the set of languages accepted by unambiguous VASSes is a strict superset of the languages accepted by deterministic VASSes.
-To see that unambiguous VASSes can indeed accept more consider a language $(a^*b)^*a^n c^m$ where $n\geq m$.
-On one hand, an unambiguous VASS that accepts the language guesses where the last block of letter $a$ starts, then it counts the number of $a$'s in this last block, and finally, it counts down reading $c$'s.
-As there is exactly one correct guess this VASS is indeed unambiguous.
+Note that, the set of languages accepted by unambiguous VASS is a strict superset of the languages accepted by deterministic VASS.
+To see that unambiguous VASS can accept more, consider a language $(a^*b)^*a^n b^m$ where $n\geq m$.
+On the one hand, an unambiguous VASS that accepts the language, guesses where the last block of letter $a$ starts, then it counts the number of $a$'s in this last block, and finally counts down reading $b$'s.
+As there is exactly one correct guess, this VASS is unambiguous.
 On the other hand, deterministic system can not accept the language, as intuitively speaking it does not know whether the last block of $a$'s has already started or not.
 To formulate the argument precisely one should use rather easy pumping techniques.

+An example language which can be recognised by $k$-ambiguous VASS, but probably cannot be recognised by a $(k-1)$-ambiguous VASS is the following: language of words over $\{a,b\}$ with exactly $k$ letters $b$, which divides the word into $k+1$ blocks consisting of letters $a$, such that the first block is not the shortest one.
+A $k$-ambiguous $1$-VASS increments the counter on each letter $a$ in the first block, later guesses a block which is the shortest one, and in that guessed block it decrements the counter.
+As there are at most $k$ other blocks, which may be guessed, there are at most $k$ accepting runs for each word.
+However, it is not clear how to accept this language by a $(k-1)$-ambiguous VASS.
+The problematic scenario is if the first block is the longest one.

-The following two problems are the main focus of this paper, for different subclasses of VASSes:
+The following two problems are the main focus of this paper, for different subclasses of VASS: